ogiusek/php_cms/README.md

 - If admin panel is not showing or styles are messed up check your php version (8.2 is minimum)
 - I hope you will be able to act on your own from now on
 - (: good luck

-### with docker
-- git pull last stable version
-- select version from versions and unzip.
-- use dockerfile from zip or from repo (if do not exists).
-- run `PORT=80 docker compose -f docker/dev/docker-compose.yml up`
-- enter localhost:80
-- login and password is in docker-compose.yml
-- enter components auto load them and you can play with them in pages direcotry

 ## Components
 ### how add component step by step